 Henderson Park - 804 Old N. Market Street

 Henderson Park is located just blocks away from Downtown Brenham across the street from Fireman's Park.
-This 22 acre Park has played a significant role of the parks in Brenham history and is also apart of our 2-mile Hike n' Bike Trail.
+This 22 acre Park has played a significant role in Brenham history and is also a part of our 2-mile Hike n' Bike Trail.
 The kitchen, as well as the fields at Henderson Park, can be rented for parties, events, and tournaments by calling the City of Brenham at (979) 337-7250; view our kitchen rental policies and athletic field information for terms and conditions as well as prices for reserving our facilities.

 The memorial was paid for by a fundraising campaign by the WCVA.